goodship1/Terminal-Clone/README.md

 # TO-DO

-- [ x ] Finsh testing of Shell Opeartions.
+- [x] Finsh testing of Shell Opeartions.
 - [ ] Fix do_meow evaluation.
 - [ ] Add feature to allow user to add custom Key-Bindings.
 - [ ] Add feature to allow text hightling and copy and paste